 #9 Miscellaneous odd behaviors related to pursuing the interest.

 For example, when in the throes of my wood chipper death and tree care industry infatuation, I suddenly began seeing wood chippers everywhere being towed by trucks.

 I’d pull up alongside these trucks to read the tree service company name and get a look at the driver.

 If I heard a wood chipper from inside my house, I’d dash outside to locate it to observe the chipping operation.
 Sometimes this required driving around.

-#10 Writing dozens and dozens and dozens of articles about numerous components of the topic — even if the topic is already very specific.
-Example: “Is Blonde Hair a Melanoma Risk in a Biracial Person?”
+#10 Writing dozens and dozens and dozens of articles about numerous components and permutations of the topic.

 • The topic is very narrow, restricted or circumscribed.
 My real-life examples: